giorgosskl08/architecture-project/Report.md

       parser.add_argument("--cpu", type=str, choices=list(cpu_types.keys()),
                         default="atomic"
       ```
-      The final value though is determined by the argument in the terminal command `--cpu="minor"`.
-This means that the cache classes are the ones defined in `starter_se.py` for the "minor" type.
+      The final value, though, is determined by the argument in the terminal command `--cpu="minor".
+This means that the cache classes for the "minor" type are the ones defined in starter_se.py.
    * **Operational Frequency = 1GHz** :
       ```python
       parser.add_argument("--cpu-freq", type=str, default="1GHz")